ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Access Tokens vs Refresh Tokens in Node.js: Why Real Applications Need Both - <a href="https://medium.com/@adesh.barve20/access-tokens-vs-refresh-tokens-in-node-js-why-real-applications-need-both-8a260717df44?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JWT Authentication in Node.js: What I Learned Building Secure APIs - <a href="https://ersachinkumar.medium.com/jwt-authentication-in-node-js-what-i-learned-building-secure-apis-ff921d4e5eb5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Webstack`**
+✍️ **posted by `Er Sachin Kumar`**

-<blockquote>Learn why production nodejs applications need both access tokens and refresh tokens, how token rotation works, and how to implement…
+<blockquote>Practical lessons on password hashing, access tokens, refresh tokens, protected routes, authorization, failed-login protection, and…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Design Patterns in Node.js: A Practical Guide with Real-World Backend Examples - <a href="https://medium.com/@sachinreddy9100/design-patterns-in-node-js-a-practical-guide-with-real-world-backend-examples-46f1f0d730e2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What I Learned Building a Real-World Node.js Backend - <a href="https://ersachinkumar.medium.com/what-i-learned-building-a-real-world-node-js-backend-d8558bd7773e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `sachin kakkeravada`**
+✍️ **posted by `Er Sachin Kumar`**

-<blockquote>Learn how Singleton, Factory, Observer, and Middleware patterns help Node.js developers write cleaner, reusable, and maintainable backend…
+<blockquote>10 practical lessons about authentication, PostgreSQL, API security, error handling, testing, logging, and taking a backend from localhost…
 Continue reading on Medium »</blockquote>

 <h3>3.
-NPM Quietly Rewrote Its Trust Model.
-My Build Broke Before I Understood Why. - <a href="https://medium.com/codetodeploy/npm-quietly-rewrote-its-trust-model-my-build-broke-before-i-understood-why-091a213830e4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Sending Emails with Nodemailer in Node.js: Gmail OAuth2 Authentication Explained - <a href="https://medium.com/@babusahebji4027/sending-emails-with-nodemailer-in-node-js-gmail-oauth2-authentication-explained-202936ffb619?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sarath S`**
+✍️ **posted by `Babu saheb`**

-<blockquote>npm v12 went generally available on July 8, 2026, according to Socket’s coverage of the release.
-Install scripts are now off by default…
+<blockquote>While building a Node.js application, sending emails is a very common requirement.
-Continue reading on CodeToDeploy »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Access Token vs Refresh Token: Authentication Explained Simply  - <a href="https://medium.com/@anurag2472002/access-token-vs-refresh-token-authentication-explained-simply-e8854a3a778a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From One Token to Two: Understanding Access and Refresh Tokens - <a href="https://medium.com/@saugatadas60/from-one-token-to-two-understanding-access-and-refresh-tokens-224a446b77d0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anurag`**
+✍️ **posted by `Saugatadas`**

-<blockquote>If you are learning backend development, you have probably heard these two terms:
+<blockquote>Every time we log in to a website or application, we expect it to remember that we are authenticated.
+We don’t want to enter our email and…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Know what are access and refresh tokens are.And how they are used in authentication. - <a href="https://medium.com/@jayeshchaudhari354/know-what-are-access-and-refresh-tokens-are-and-how-they-are-used-in-authentication-c53b23923716?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JWT Auth + 40% Faster Queries: Lessons From a Production Node.js Dashboard - <a href="https://medium.com/@jatindersandhuinfo/jwt-auth-40-faster-queries-lessons-from-a-production-node-js-dashboard-4c11bf19f145?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jayeshchaudhari`**
+✍️ **posted by `JATINDER SINGH`**

-<blockquote>1.
-Let’s first understand the problem we are trying to solve.
-Suppose you have an application:
+<blockquote>Working as a Senior Full Stack Developer / Team Lead, I built React + Redux dashboards backed by scalable Node.js REST APIs with JWT…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Demystifying Authentication: How Access and Refresh Tokens Work Together - <a href="https://medium.com/@kafeelraza55/demystifying-authentication-how-access-and-refresh-tokens-work-together-e36f1feeacf6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Access Token and Refresh Token: How Modern Authentication Works - <a href="https://medium.com/@smitlukhi03122000/access-token-and-refresh-token-how-modern-authentication-works-a3e88f494531?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kafeel Raza`**
+✍️ **posted by `Smitlukhi`**

-<blockquote>The wristband, the passport, and the secret to never annoying your users with “Please log in again”
+<blockquote>When building an authentication system, logging in a user is only the first step.
 Continue reading on Medium »</blockquote>

 <h3>7.
-Why I Chose Prisma for My Node.js and PostgreSQL Backend - <a href="https://medium.com/@niro-dev/why-i-chose-prisma-for-my-node-js-and-postgresql-backend-e8cb9e694c34?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building AI Agents with OpenAI Agents SDK (TypeScript) — Part 11: Rate Limiting Per User, Not Per… - <a href="https://medium.com/@shahyash1136/building-ai-agents-with-openai-agents-sdk-typescript-part-11-rate-limiting-per-user-not-per-0a55cdbaf1ef?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Niroshima Pothupitiya`**
+✍️ **posted by `Yash Shah`**

-<blockquote>While building my VoiceStation project, I reached the point where my Node.js backend needed to store and retrieve data from PostgreSQL.
+<blockquote>Welcome to the Series
 Continue reading on Medium »</blockquote>

 <h3>8.
-Authentication Is Not About Making a System 100% Secure - <a href="https://medium.com/@aashishgupta.dev2001/authentication-is-not-about-making-a-system-100-secure-fe25d2489c29?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Access Token and Refresh Token: How JWT Authentication Actually Works - <a href="https://medium.com/@tripathianiket0411/access-token-and-refresh-token-how-jwt-authentication-actually-works-8c49cd17bf2b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aashishgupta Dev`**
+✍️ **posted by `Tripathianiket`**

-<blockquote>Let’s start with something important:
+<blockquote>When a user logs in to an application, the server needs a way to identify and authenticate that user when they make future requests.
+To…
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Tutorial Deploy Website Portfolio dengan Tencent EdgeOne Makers untuk Pemula - <a href="https://medium.com/@almaghfirareinazahra/tutorial-deploy-website-portfolio-dengan-tencent-edgeone-makers-untuk-pemula-4a9b006fedb1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Token in the Wrong Place: A Security Migration Without Forcing Everyone to Log Out - <a href="https://medium.com/@aigenneguraha/the-token-in-the-wrong-place-a-security-migration-without-forcing-everyone-to-log-out-ebda5557760a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Reina Zahra Almaghfira`**
+✍️ **posted by `Agung Nugroho`**

-<blockquote>Membuat website tidak hanya tentang menulis kode dan memastikan tampilannya berjalan di komputer sendiri.
-Setelah website selesai dibuat…
+<blockquote>There’s a question I asked myself one day, and the answer made me uncomfortable: “if someone managed to inject a malicious script into…
 Continue reading on Medium »</blockquote>

 <h3>2.
-How I Integrated an AI Chatbot and AI Project Analyzer Into My WordPress Website - <a href="https://mozammeldesign.medium.com/how-i-integrated-an-ai-chatbot-and-ai-project-analyzer-into-my-wordpress-website-91cd54423ad3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript Async/Await in 2026: How to Stop Writing Code That Breaks in Ways You Don’t Expect - <a href="https://sadiqueali.medium.com/javascript-async-await-in-2026-how-to-stop-writing-code-that-breaks-in-ways-you-dont-expect-8211adb1a893?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mozammel Design`**
+✍️ **posted by `Sadique Ali`**

-<blockquote>AI is changing the way websites interact with visitors.
+<blockquote>Unhandled rejections, sequential vs parallel mistakes, the Promise.all
 Continue reading on Medium »</blockquote>

 <h3>3.
-Stop Layout Breakage in Its Tracks with toHaveScreenshot(): Getting Started with Visual Regression… - <a href="https://medium.com/@katsuya.ds/stop-layout-breakage-in-its-tracks-with-tohavescreenshot-getting-started-with-visual-regression-9f80ac2d9968?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Send Messages to a Microsoft Teams Channel from a React App Using Webhooks - <a href="https://vijayasekhar-deepak.medium.com/how-to-send-messages-to-a-microsoft-teams-channel-from-a-react-app-using-webhooks-994e78c40a50?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Katsuya Ds`**
+✍️ **posted by `Vijayasekhar Deepak`**

-<blockquote>Originally published in Japanese on katsulog.tech
+<blockquote>Step-by-Step Guide (Adaptive Cards + Workflows Guide)
 Continue reading on Medium »</blockquote>

 <h3>4.
-How to Build a Productivity System with Apps in 2026 (Step-by-Step) - <a href="https://medium.com/@nichehubpro/how-to-build-a-productivity-system-with-apps-in-2026-step-by-step-8ff9108112db?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Open Network: The Future of the Web Is Already Here, and It Runs in Your Browser - <a href="https://medium.com/@saminsami73/open-network-the-future-of-the-web-is-already-here-and-it-runs-in-your-browser-aa29f4d02969?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `NicheHubPro | Mental Wellness`**
+✍️ **posted by `Samin Yasar Al Sami`**

-<blockquote>Building a productivity system with apps in 2026 is not about downloading the right tool.
-It is about building something your brain can…
+<blockquote>In 2026, the internet is no longer only a place you visit to read things.
+It works like an operating system: a workspace and a playground…
 Continue reading on Medium »</blockquote>

 <h3>5.
-The Junior Developer Career Ladder Is Breaking.
-AI Removed the First Rung. - <a href="https://medium.com/javarevisited/the-junior-developer-career-ladder-is-breaking-ai-removed-the-first-rung-69f776d420e7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Website vs. Facebook/Instagram Page: What’s Actually Better for Your Guwahati Business? - <a href="https://medium.com/@dhritiman.ujudebug/website-vs-facebook-instagram-page-whats-actually-better-for-your-guwahati-business-ee92601daf46?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ProdRescue Software Engineer`**
+✍️ **posted by `Dhritiman Boruah`**

-<blockquote>Companies still want senior engineers.
-They just stopped needing as many people to do the work that used to create senior engineers.
+<blockquote>A lot of businesses in Guwahati ask this the wrong way, as if it’s one or the other.
+It isn’t.
+Here’s what each one actually does, and…
-Continue reading on Javarevisited »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>6.
-I Passed the Coding Rounds at Microsoft.
-Then One Question Exposed Why I Wasn’t Principal-Level. - <a href="https://medium.com/javarevisited/i-passed-the-coding-rounds-at-microsoft-then-one-question-exposed-why-i-wasnt-principal-level-35ac24c03015?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Ran Netflix’s “Keeper Test” on My Team.
+Two Months Later, My Best Engineer Was Interviewing - <a href="https://medium.com/javarevisited/i-ran-netflixs-keeper-test-on-my-team-two-months-later-my-best-engineer-was-interviewing-f1a67523534e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `MS. BACKEND`**
+✍️ **posted by `Backend Engineer By Devrim`**

-<blockquote>I thought Principal meant being a stronger Senior engineer.
-Microsoft’s interview taught me the uncomfortable difference: Senior engineers…
+<blockquote>Before the story, one thing worth saying up front.
 Continue reading on Javarevisited »</blockquote>

+<h3>7.
+The Google Senior Software Engineer Interview in 2026: Why Most Strong Engineers Still Get… - <a href="https://medium.com/javarevisited/the-google-senior-software-engineer-interview-in-2026-why-most-strong-engineers-still-get-79dd1a4c8924?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Senior Engineer By Devrim`**

+<blockquote>Every year, thousands of genuinely strong backend engineers walk into a Google interview loop, perform well, and still walk out with an…
+Continue reading on Javarevisited »</blockquote>

+<h3>8.
+I Have 23 Claude Code Plugins Installed.
+The Best Thing I Shipped This Month Used None of Them. - <a href="https://medium.com/codeelevation/i-have-23-claude-code-plugins-installed-the-best-thing-i-shipped-this-month-used-none-of-them-2eea71dccf9d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Vladyslav`**

+<blockquote>Tooling is the cheapest way to feel productive without getting better at the one thing that ships: the instruction you write.
+Continue reading on CodeElevation »</blockquote>

+<h3>9.
+JavaScript in 2026 — Features That Just Shipped You Need to Know - <a href="https://medium.com/@kaklotarrahul79/javascript-in-2026-features-that-just-shipped-you-need-to-know-f953a23fa9ea?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Rahul Kaklotar`**

+<blockquote>Stop installing npm packages for things JavaScript can finally do natively.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>